What is an IDO?

 Advantages and disadvantages of IDOs

-+ IDO’s advantages include immediate token liquidity, instant start of trading and lower costs for conducting it.
++ IDO’s advantages include immediate token liquidity, instant start of trading, and lower costs for conducting it.
 IDOs are also suitable for new small projects and start-ups.
 It is decentralized and has no high fees.
-IDO can be used not only by companies from the DeFi sector, but also by centralized ones.
+IDO can be used not only by companies from the DeFi sector but also by centralized ones.
 Due to lower costs than ICO and IEO, the new method of attracting funding is suitable for small crypto projects.
 In case the IDO token is a governance token, it gives its holders the right to vote and control the direction of development of the basic protocol.
 If it is a native token on a DEX exchange, for example, users can also get discounts on making transactions on the platform.

 - Even though projects issue tokens that are already backed by DEX liquidity pools and the tokens are guaranteed to be on the crypto market without the need to wait for listings, this doesn't necessarily mean that the token will be successful.
 Before taking part in any IDO, one needs to study the project and be prepared for all the risks since sometimes participating in IDOs can cause serious losses.
 The trading volumes of decentralized crypto exchanges are actively growing, but they are still significantly inferior to classical platforms.
-At the same time, DEX is more difficult to use, which makes them accessible to a limited number of technologically advanced users.
+At the same time, DEX is more difficult to use, which makes it accessible to a limited number of technologically advanced users.

 What Does Participating in an IDO Mean for a Crypto Investor: a Brief Run-Through